houseofstake/houseofstake.org/blog/2025-12-9-introducing-the-new-head-of-governance.md

+---
+slug: introducing-the-new-head-of-governance
-# NEAR Welcomes Angela Kreitenweis as Head of Governance at House of Stake
+title: 'NEAR Welcomes Angela Kreitenweis as Head of Governance at House of Stake'
+authors: [houseofstake]
+---

 *Advancing community-driven decision-making as House of Stake goes live on mainnet and [NEAR governance enters its next phase](https://www.near.org/blog/near-house-of-stake-is-now-live-on-mainnet).*